joelvoss/jvdx-core/README.md

 Builds your code once, it also enables minification and sets the `NODE_ENV=production` environment variable.
-Unless overridden via the command line, jvdx uses the `source` property in your `package.json` to locate the input file, and the `main` , `umd:main`, `module` and `exports` properties to figure out where it should place each generated bundle:
+Unless overridden via the command line, jvdx uses the `source` property in your `package.json` to determine which of your JavaScript files to start bundling from (your "entry module").
+The filenames and paths for generated bundles in each format are defined by the `main`, `umd:main`, `module` and `exports` properties in your `package.json`.

 ```json
 {